 Understanding Revenue Recognition and ASC 606

-At the heart of the discussion is ASC 606, the U.S. GAAP revenue standard that outlines how companies should recognize revenue.
+At the heart of the discussion is ASC 606, the U.S. GAAP standard that guides how companies recognize revenue.
 While many assume it’s straightforward, the reality is that it’s often a source of confusion.
 In fact, Junel says that they have seen many companies struggle with complying with the ASC 606.

 The Five-Step Revenue Recognition Model

-The ASC 606 introduces a five-step model to help companies recognize revenue more consistently.
-Those steps include:
+ASC 606 introduces a five-step model to help companies recognize revenue more consistently:

-While the steps themselves are direct to the point, applying them to real-world situations often requires professional judgment and context that can cause confusion.
-In fact, Junel notes that in recent SEC comment letters, the most common concerns revolve around identifying performance obligations and identifying variable considerations, among others.
+Because these steps are quite broad, applying them to real-world situations often requires professional judgment and context that can cause confusion.
+In fact, Junel notes that in recent SEC comment letters, the most common concerns revolve around identifying performance obligations and estimating variable considerations, among others.

 Gliezel further highlights that problems arise when companies oversimplify the process or skip the nuance of each step.
-“Sometimes companies think that it’s straightforward, so they seldom consult…But when there’s a trigger and the clients ask us and we check, then definitely we identify different accounting.”
+“Sometimes companies think that it’s straightforward, so they seldom consult…But when there’s a trigger and the clients ask us and we check, then we identify different ways to account for those items.”

 Principal vs. Agent Considerations